| Caranthir had identified forty

 took the opportunity to admire him unnoticed: his blond hair,

-falling loose about his face, his well-muscled chest and arms,
+falling loose about his face, his well-muscled arms and chest,

 and his long legs in those Gondorian riding breeches.
 His feet